msaadawi/dream-job/README.md

 - As a recruiter , you can add a company , upload to it job offers and manage them.
 You can also see candidates of a particular job...
 <h3>Run on Eclipse</h3>
 <b>note</b>: RDBMS used in this project is MySQL.<br/><br/>
-1. Install the web server you want to work with(Tomcat , Glassfish ...)<br/>
+1. Install the web server you want to work with(Tomcat , Glassfish ...).<br/>
 2. Download the project or clone it.<br/>
-3. Open Root folder in your favorite Eclipse Java EE version.<br/>
+3. Open Root folder in your Eclipse Java EE IDE.<br/>
 4. Add needed librairies (can be found in lib folders) to your classpath.<br/>
 5. Execute the 'Dream-Job.sql' sql file(can be found under 'sql-scripts' folder).<br/>
-6. Modify hibernate.cfg.xml file by providing your database connection username and password<br/>
+6. Modify hibernate.cfg.xml file by providing your database connection username and password.<br/>
-7. Open WebContent folder and right click on home.xhtml and select 'Run as' then 'Run on server'
+7. Open WebContent folder and right click on home.xhtml and select 'Run as' then 'Run on server'.